-The Library is best known for its Irish and Local Studies Collection (Level 4), which includes a wide range of specialisms in form and content, and notably the Northern Ireland Political Collection, with its own Reading Room (Level 3), and the Theatre & Performing Arts Archive (accessed at Level 4).
+The Library is best known for its Irish and Local Studies Collection, which includes a wide range of specialisms in form and content, and notably the Northern Ireland Political Collection, and the Theatre & Performing Arts Archive (all can be accessed at Level 4).

 The Library has a significant Genealogy and Heraldry Collection, and one of the largest collections of Burns & Burnsiana outside Scotland (Level 4).

 The Library holds its own archives and those of others, along with literary manuscripts in its Archives and Manuscripts Collection (Level 4).

 Some of the Library’s collections have been digitised.
 A selection of material from the Theatre Archive can be viewed at www.digitaltheatrearchive.com while the Library’s vintage postcard collection can be browsed and purchased at www.postcardsireland.com.